Oscar124333/myC/README.md

 ### Notes
 + numnames.c does not work with flat numbers past the thousands... (i.e. 9000000 -> nine million  thousand )
 ## Ideas
+- Use file I/O to save data for games
 - Incremental clicker game
 - Bicycle racing incremental
   - similar to 'Duck Life' loop
-- Use file I/O to save data
 - Terminal-based periodic table
   - option to toggle whole view or individual data points, or to do flashcard mode: reveal data after element is chosen
   - add flashcardable topics as year goes on?